 HMO (Health Maintenance Organization): HMOs are plans that have their own network of doctors, hospitals, and other healthcare providers.
 People who enroll in these plans must receive care from an in-network provider, which may mean there are geographic constraints.
 These plans generally have lower premiums, but also have more restrictions around which providers you can see, and most referrals to see a specialist must come from a primary care physician (PCP).
 Out-of-network care is generally not covered unless it's an emergency.

 Example: Cara lives and works in Tulsa, OK.
 She sees a primary care physician that is in-network with her HMO plan.
-When she needs to see a neurologist she gets a referral from her primary care physician to see a neurologist who is in-network.
+When she needs to see a neurologist, she gets a referral from her primary care physician to see one who is in-network.

 PPO (Preferred Provider Organization): PPOs also have a network of healthcare providers that offer services at a lower cost to members.
 The main difference is that out-of-network providers and care are usually still covered, just at a higher cost to members.
 In this way, PPOs allow users to choose the doctor or specialist they see and they do not require referrals from a primary care physician (PCP).
 Generally, premiums are higher for these plans to account for the freedom in choice.

 Example: Jorge lives in Indianapolis, IN, but often takes jobs across the entire state of Indiana.
 In order to be sure his care is covered while he's traveling, he selected a PPO.
 When he gets sick and needs to see a specialist in Bloomington, he asks a friend for a recommendation and goes to see that specialist, who he pays a little bit more, but is still covered.